JustFab and ShoeDazzle stay a step ahead in fast fashion

 “My leadership mantra — I like to quote Steve Jobs: ‘We don’t hire smart people to tell them what to do, we hire smart people so they can tell us what to do.’”

 Listen to this episode to learn more about TechStyle’s digital-first, tech-driven business model and how the “Meet the VIP” program helps the company better understand the customer experience.
-Be sure to subscribe to the Retail Gets Real newsletter to stay in the know about upcoming episodes.
+Hear more from Inglis and other top retail leaders at Shop.org 2018, to be held Sept.
+12-14 in Las Vegas.